Will A Wound Heal Faster Exposed To Air Or Covered?

 A moist environment is better for a wound, as it helps in regeneration of the tissue.
 Scabs impair wound healing by causing stress to the wound site.

-I remember that when I was a kid, I was often told that one should always let their wounds get fresh air, especially if the wound is new.
-I neither had the brains nor the motivation to argue with that notion, and admittedly, giving a wound some fresh air just seemed like a logical idea.
-Interestingly enough, after all these years, I still see many people who leave their wounds exposed to air so that they heal faster.
+I remember when I was a kid, I was often told to let my wounds get fresh air, especially if the wound was new.
+I neither had the brains nor the motivation to argue with that notion, and admittedly, giving a wound some fresh air just seemed logical.
+Interestingly enough, after all these years, I still see many people who leave their wounds exposed to air because they believe it will heal faster.

-However, when you go to the hospital with a fresh injury, one of the first things a nurse does is clean the wound and cover it up.
-Why do they do that?
+However, when you go to the hospital with an injury, one of the first things a nurse does is clean the wound and cover it up.
+Why would a medical professional cover up a wound when airing it out is what helps it heal?

 Nurse dressing up a wound

-Well, first of all, the notion that leaving a wound exposed to air helps with faster healing is a misconception.
-With the exception of minor cuts, bruises or scrapes, it’s always best to cover your wounds.
+The notion that leaving a wound exposed to air helps with faster healing is a misconception.
+Except for minor cuts, it is always best to bandage your wounds.

 Recommended Video for you: